Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Julian’s boss was one of the latter.
 He smiled ruefully as he shook hands and complimented them on their costumes.
 "I feel underdressed."

-*"You* feel underdressed?"
+"*You* feel underdressed?"
 Julian echoed.
 "This thing’s skin-tight!"

 "Exactly.
 Very fancy.
 Striking, even."
 Rockefeller smiled, toasted them with his champagne glass, then nodded toward the stage.
 "Not to mention daring.
 Those prints are quite a bold donation."